danielhellebust/LoginTemplate/LoginTemp/README.md

 ## Login Template
-Basic login functionality with encrypted passwords.
+FLASK application with basic login functionality with encrypted passwords.
 Must set up a MongoDB database. https://www.mongodb.com/pricing.
 Database design is provided as a .txt file.